noec764/erpnext/docs/dooks/accounts/budgeting.md

 #### Step 4: Monthly Distribution

 If you have seasonal business, you can also define a Monthly Distribution record, to distribute the budget between months.
-If you don't set the monthly distribution, Dooks will calculate the budget on yearly basis or in equal proportion for every month.
+If you don't set the monthly distribution, Dokie will calculate the budget on yearly basis or in equal proportion for every month.

 ![Monthly distribution](./assets/monthly-budget-distribution.png)